Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Introduction

 The literature from human resource management indicates that the perception of fairness has a significant effect on employee performance~\cites{colquittetal2001,cohencharash2001}.
-The distribution of idleness among servers is generally perceived as a measure of idleness.
+The distribution of idleness among servers is generally perceived as a measure of fairness.
 An interesting question regarding the distribution of idleness is whether one can design routing policies in order to distribute the idleness among servers according to servers' service rates in a pre-specified manner.
 For example, it is well-known that if the fastest-server-first policy is employed, i.e., the customers are routed to the idle server with the highest service rate, only the slowest servers experience idleness~\cites{Armony2005, Atar2008, bukeqin2019}.
-As another example,~\cite{bukeqin2019} show that if the customers are routed using a class of policies coined \emph{totally blind policies}, where the server that a customer is routed to is asymptotically independent of the service rate of said server, then the cumulative idleness servers receive is proportional to their service rate.
-Totally blind policies include longest-idle-server-first, where customers are routed to the server who has been available longest, and random routing as studied in~\cite{Gumbel1960}.
+As another example,~\cite{bukeqin2019} show that if customers are routed using a class of policies called totally blind policies, where the server to which a customer is routed is asymptotically independent of the service rate of that server, then the cumulative idleness servers receive is proportional to their service rate.
+Totally blind policies include longest-idle-server-first, where customers are routed to the server that has been available the longest, and random routing as studied in~\cite{Gumbel1960}.
 Several routing policies have been designed in the literature for service systems with pools of servers to ensure that each pool asymptotically receives a certain proportion of idleness~\cites{Armony2005, atarschwartzshaki11, armward10, gurwhitt09, reedshaki2015, wararm13}.
 However, to the best of our knowledge, the question of how to design policies to distribute idleness on an individual server level remains an open problem.